artemdemo/pm-app/docs/e2e.md

 If you want to go deep and read tutorial about setting up nightwatch - read this article: [End to End testing of React apps with Nightwatch](https://www.syncano.io/blog/testing-syncano/)

+Nightwatch is using java, therefore you need to check that JDK is installed on your machine.

 In short what I'm doing is this:

 1. install `nightwatch`